LearnixOS/LearnixOS/README.md

 What is LearnixOS?
   - An easy to use Distro that was created to be pre-configured with i3 and cinnamon
   - GNU/Linux distro tailed for the beginners 🦾
+      - It teaches the user how to use compiler based distros, ofc this is optional and binary based is defaulted
   - GPL_3.0 License, we will stay open-source :fire: :fire: :fire:

 Should I use it?